Straight to the Point

 Because there aren't too many tines, it won't get gunked up making thick batters like the yukone in my magic bagels and crusty dinner rolls, and its hollow shape makes it easy to knock out whatever's trapped inside.

 Despite the name, "balloon" whisks don't help meringues balloon up in the bowl; their shape is just rather balloon-like.
 In fact, these whisks are fairly lousy at aeration, though styles with an extra layer of tines are a little better at it.
-This balloon whisk set includes both styles.

 Strengths: Aerating eggs or cream; reaching into tight corners; working in small pots; emulsifying sauces.